 Expected learning outcomes

-- Learn about Belgian and Western European culture.
+- Learn about Belgian and Western European culture and society

-- Improve language skills (Dutch, English, possibly French).
+- Improve language skills in Dutch and English (and possibly French)

 Practical arrangements and support